Sanofi-Public/crai/README.md

 ## Loading our data
 Once we have all of our data in this standard way, we are ready to process it, and use it in a learning pipeline.
+We load the mrc, then put the corresponding PDB in the same grid and split it into AB/AG/Void channels.